-Powered by .id - the population experts for City of Swan
+Powered by .id (informed decisions) for City of Swan

 The City of Swan lies on the north-eastern fringe of the Perth metropolitan area, and combines a diverse range of land uses and economic activities.
 Much of the land in the north and east of the City remains rural in nature, and there is also significant parkland and forestry in the west of the City.
 The central areas are dominated by intensive agriculture - principally viticulture in the famed Swan Valley wine region.

 Urban development in the City dates to the establishment of the Guildford township in the 1830s, but apart from expansion around the railway town of Midland (formerly Midland Junction) from the 1880s, significant residential development in the City of Swan has been a relatively recent phenomenon.
 The City’s population growth in the last twenty years has focused around Ballajura and the Swan View area (Stratton and Jane Brook), with the most rapid recent expansion occurring in Ellenbrook and the Urban Growth Corridor.